 8.1.2.
 7 Corporate actions instructions

-When a client of an account servicer creates and send a corporate action instruction to that account servicer, the instruction must always contain the COAF if it has been assigned.
+When a client of an account servicer creates and send a corporate action instruction to that account servicer, the instruction should contain the COAF if it has been received by the client.
 The account servicer’s CORP value is not mandatory when COAF is present.
 In that case, it is acceptable to use "NONREF" as the CORP value.

-In the case of intermediaries which have more than one place of safekeeping for affected client holdings and use one COAF but different CORP for each place of safekeeping, then the client of the account servicer should include either the CORP or the Place of Safekeeping in addition to the COAF in the Corporate actions instructions.
+In the case of intermediaries which have more than one place of safekeeping for affected client holdings and use one COAF but different CORP for each place of safekeeping, then the client of the account servicer should include the CORP in addition to the COAF in the corporate actions instruction.